vuejs/docs/src/guide/installation.md

 If you want to avoid using build tools but can't use a CDN in production then you can download the relevant `.js` file and host it using your own web server.
 You can then include it using a `<script>` tag, just like with the CDN approach.

 The files can be browsed and downloaded from a CDN such as [unpkg](https://unpkg.com/browse/vue@next/dist/) or [jsDelivr](https://cdn.jsdelivr.net/npm/vue@next/dist/).
-The various different files are [explained later](#explanation-of-different-builds) but you would typically want to download both a development build and a production build.
+The various files are [explained later](#explanation-of-different-builds) but you would typically want to download both a development build and a production build.

 ## npm

-npm is the recommended installation method when building large scale applications with Vue.
-It pairs nicely with module bundlers such as [webpack](https://webpack.js.org/) or [Rollup](https://rollupjs.org/).
+npm is the recommended installation method when building large scale applications with Vue; it pairs nicely with module bundlers such as [webpack](https://webpack.js.org/) or [Rollup](https://rollupjs.org/).

 ```bash
 # latest stable